rpicatoste/carnd-term1-project3-behavioral-cloning/writeup.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
+* utils.py with some pieces of code that I used to generate some plots helping to understand the newtork while creating and training it.
 * model\_ud_data.h5 containing a convolution neural network, trained using the udacity data.
 * model\_my_data.h5 containing a convolution neural network, trained using the udacity data and, in addition, one dataset recorded by me doing the circuit 1 in one direction, another doing it in the reversed direction, and a third one recording recoveries from the side of the road.
 * writeup.md (this file) summarizing the results